cakephp/docs/en/intro/conventions.rst

 Documentation Typehints
 =======================

-Not that for any any function signature documentation such as following:
+Please note that for any function signature documentation such as following:
-.. php:method:: beforeFind(Event $event, Query $query, ArrayObject $options, boolean $primary) Note the lowercase-only typehint ``boolean``.
-These typehints are meant for documentation purposes only and should not nor cannot be used in CakePHP 3.
+.. php:method:: beforeFind(Event $event, Query $query, ArrayObject $options, boolean $primary) Notice the lowercase-only typehint ``boolean``.
+These lowercase typehints are meant for documentation purposes only and should not nor cannot be used in CakePHP 3.
 Support for scalar typehints may arrive in far future (PHP 7 scalar types).
 Thus, for example, when copying a signature such as ``beforeFind(Event $event, Query $query, ArrayObject $options, boolean $primary)`` make sure to remove the part ``boolean ``.

 .. meta::
     :title lang=en: CakePHP Conventions